By: Ehren Allen, PT, Certified Orthopedic Manual Therapist

 When wearing shoes that are tight around the foot, the foot bones can be pressed together.
 There are nerves between the bones which can become irritated and cause pain.
 This is called metatarsalgia.

 A painful nerve bundle can also develop between the foot bones.
 This is called a Morton’s Neuroma.
 This can become irritated with tight shoes as well.

 The Plantar Fascia can cause pain in the ball of the foot but usually causes pain in the heel region.
 The plantar fascia runs from the heel (calcaneous) to the great toe.
-To learn more about Plantar Fasciitis, check out this link.
+To learn more about Plantar Fasciitis, please watch this video by Dr. Vosseller.

 Bunions can cause pain in the ball of the foot.
 A bunion is the bony point the protrudes at the great toe on the inside on of the foot.
 It is a deformity of the joint where the foot meets the great toe.
 It can come form wearing tight shoes or heels.
 Severe cases may require surgery to correct the issue.

 Here are some options to help relieve pain in the ball of the foot.

 Pain in the ball of the foot can go away quickly for some folks.
 It depends on the severity.
 Being overweight may affect the amount of force on the foot and impact the time of healing.
 This can also lead pain in the arch.
 Resting the foot initially can help it improve faster.